NERVEUML/Test-runner-webapp/RUN.md

 ### BUILDING FOR RUNINNG
 * now clone this repo with git:
   - $ git clone git@github.com:NERVEUML/Test-runner-webapp.git
-  - change to the adirectory with $ cd Test-runner-webapp
+  - change to the directory with $ cd Test-runner-webapp
   - run $ npm install -g serve browserify
   - if it fails you can try it with sudo
 * run $ npm install
 * run $ npm run build
 ### RUN ON MACHINE